AlekseyKorshuk/WgForgeDocker/README.md

 * Add new item
 * Remove existing item

-_This is done only for demo purpose.
+_Note: This is done only for demo purpose.
 And such functions can not be available for users in real-life bookshop._

 ![Demo](https://i.postimg.cc/zfv6DS08/Screenshot-2022-02-28-at-19-02-36.png)